 - Courses at traditional high schools may follow different grading patterns.
 Please check the school handbook for details. - Pursuant with the joint Council on Postsecondary Education (CPE) and Kentucky Department of Education (KDE) Dual Credit Policy, the postsecondary institution's grade reporting timeline will apply to dual-credit/enrollment courses and be used by the secondary school awarding credit.
 The instructor must detail the grade reporting timeline on the course syllabus.
 JCPS Dual Credit instructors on the high school campus must report progress grades as outlined above.
-This includes informing parents when students exhibit unsatisfactory performance. - All teachers are required to inform parents when students exhibit unsatisfactory performance as described below: - If a student is exhibiting unsatisfactory performance or is experiencing changes in performance, parents/guardians must be notified by the teacher at least one week prior to the end of the six-week grading cycle.
-After notification, a verbal or written plan for improvement must be developed in cooperation with the teacher, the student, and the parent/guardian. - Attendance records or reports should include documentation of tardies to school and class. - Local schools may use additional reporting material to fit the needs of the community.

-- If a parent/guardian wishes to appeal a grade, the principal will inform the parent/ guardian of the appeal process, which is as follows: Concern about any grade should be directed to the student's teacher first.
+This includes informing parents when students exhibit unsatisfactory performance as described below. - A student taking a dual credit course that is taught online, taught by a postsecondary instructor with a District facilitator as the teacher of record, or taught on a college campus, will not receive a progress grade during a term, since the course is not taught by a District teacher. - All teachers are required to inform parents when students exhibit unsatisfactory performance as described below: - If a student is exhibiting unsatisfactory performance or is experiencing changes in performance, parents/guardians must be notified by the teacher at least one week prior to the end of the six-week grading cycle.
+After notification, a verbal or written plan for improvement must be developed in cooperation with the teacher, the student, and the parent/guardian. - Attendance records or reports should include documentation of tardies to school and class. - Local schools may use additional reporting material to fit the needs of the community. - If a parent/guardian wishes to appeal a grade, the principal will inform the parent/ guardian of the appeal process, which is as follows: Concern about any grade should be directed to the student's teacher first.
 If the concern is not resolved, a conference with a counselor/assistant principal is scheduled.
 If it is still not resolved, a conference with the principal is scheduled.
 The Program Services Plan and grading policies for English Learners (ELs) should be followed.
-See page 10 for additional considerations and requirements for ELs. - Students with disabilities: Depending on the service-delivery model, academic progress, and social development, grades are assigned by the Exceptional Child Education (ECE) teacher, the Comprehensive Program (CP) teacher, or both, according to the following: - a.
+See page 10 for additional considerations and requirements for ELs. - Students with disabilities: Depending on the service-delivery model, academic progress, and social development, grades are assigned by the ECE teacher, the Comprehensive Program (CP) teacher, or both, according to the following: - a.
 Grades are assigned by the CP teacher when classroom instruction is delivered in a CP classroom without ECE. - b.
 The ECE and CP teachers collaborate to assign grades when classroom instruction is delivered in a CP classroom with co-teaching models taught jointly by CP and ECE teachers. - c.
 Grades are assigned by the ECE teacher when classroom instruction is delivered in the ECE classroom.